RICE UNIVERSITY’S TWILIGHT EPIPHANY SKYSPACE

 CULLEN SCULPTURE GARDEN

 The Cullen Sculpture Garden is an outdoor extension of Houston’s Museum of Fine Art in Montrose.
-This acre is a vision of trees, sloping walls, and outdoor sculptures from artists such as Louise Bourgeois, Henri Matisse, and even Pablo Picasso.
-The Garden was in the making for a full decade, from 1976 to 1986, by some of Houston’s own sculptors and architects.
-It is open all year; a perk of living in and visiting Houston’s tropical climate.
+This acre is a vision of trees, sloping walls, and outdoor sculptures from artists such as Louise Bourgeois, Henri Matisse, and Joan Miró.
+This garden was created by sculptor Isamu Noguchi who wanted to approach to the traditional idea of a garden—framed by concrete walls ranging in height, the works of sculpture are complemented by native trees, bamboo, and flowering crepe myrtle.

 A different kind of beauty awaits you at Smither Park.
 Located on the East End of town, the park showcases work from hundreds of artists from all over the U.S., many of whom used recycled materials to create colorful mosaic masterpieces.
 Other features include a 400-foot memory wall, an amphitheater, meditation area, covered pavilion, an interactive sculpture and more.
 If you’re looking for something to do, Smither Park often has lots of events such as concerts and movie screenings.

 Everything is bigger in Texas, so it’s no wonder Houston’s Armand Bayou boasts one of the largest urban wilderness preserves in the country.
 The bayou’s ecosystem is pretty incredible, containing 2,500 acres of the natural wetlands forest, prairie and marsh habitats.
 Keep an eye open for any of the 370 creatures that call the area home.
 There’s also the Bison Observation Deck, a children’s discovery area and the Martyn Farm Site, which harkens back to 1890s Texas.